rdk/p2rank/README.md

 ## Thanks

-This program builds upon software written by other people, either through library dependencies or through code included in it's source tree (where no library builds were available).
+This program builds upon software written by other people, either through library dependencies or through code included in its source tree (where no library builds were available).
 Notably:
 * FastRandomForest by Fran Supek (https://code.google.com/archive/p/fast-random-forest/)
 * KDTree by Rednaxela (http://robowiki.net/wiki/User:Rednaxela/kD-Tree)
 * BioJava (https://github.com/biojava)